Hassanyare/Minor_Applied_Data_Science/README.md

 Furthermore we come up with a list of sub-questions that would insist us answering our main question.
 For the subquestions, see the this [link](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/Research-paper/Possible%20Research%20Questions.pdf)

-For the contributions to the res see my self reflection.
+For the contributions to the research see my self reflection.

 ## 7.1 Evaluation